 The following unaudited pro forma condensed combined financial information was prepared based on the expectation that the Merger will be treated as a reverse recapitalization in accordance with U.S. generally accepted accounting principles, or GAAP.
 For accounting purposes, Legacy Q32 is considered to be completing an equity financing through the acquisition of Homology in the Merger.
-This determination is based on the fact that, immediately following the Merger: (i) Legacy Q32's equity holders own a substantial majority of the voting rights in the combined organization, (ii) Legacy Q32's senior management hold all positions in the senior management of the combined organization and no senior employees from Homology will be retained and (iv) Homology primarily holds non-operating assets and the purpose of the transaction was to obtain additional capital to fund the operations of Legacy O32.
+This determination is based on the fact that, immediately following the Merger: (i) Legacy Q32's equity holders own a substantial majority of the voting rights in the combined organization, (ii) Legacy Q32 designated a majority (seven of nine) of the initial board of directors of the combined organization, (iii) Legacy Q32's senior management hold all positions in the senior management of the combined organization and no senior employees from Homology will be retained and (iv) Homology primarily holds non-operating assets and the purpose of the transaction was to obtain additional capital to fund the operations of Legacy Q32.